Biruhi/urban-traffic-signal-digital-twin/README.md

 The final controller uses **Proximal Policy Optimization (PPO)** implemented with Stable-Baselines3.

-A single centralized agent controls:
+A centralized agent controls all three intersections:

 ```text
 J1